 If in doubt, read our website to get a sense of the type of articles we publish.
-If your pitch is accepted, the rate will be discussed between you and the editor depending on the type of article. £150 (or local equivalent) is the standard rate, but do keep in mind it can vary in both directions based on the amount of work involved in the commission.
+If your pitch is accepted, the rate will be discussed between you and the editor depending on the type of article.
+As of January 2024, £250 is the standard rate, but do keep in mind it can vary in both directions based on the amount of work involved in the commission.

 Please also take the time to read the following about what you should be doing in order to grab our attention.

 Make sure your angle is precisely defined

 The primary goal of a pitch is to clearly explain the issues that your feature is going to raise and the questions it'll be looking to answer.
 That's the angle of your article.
 Your pitch should define it very precisely, and answer the essential 'What, who, why?' questions.